250+ Ways to Describe Voices: A Word List for Writers

 (Discover even more words in The Writer’s Body Lexicon.)

-Your protagonist’s voice will evoke varied reactions.
-As a writer, your job is to make readers hear what you want them to hear.
+As a writer, your job is to make readers hear what you want them to hear and react the way you want them to react.

 In context, dulcet tones could imply a beautiful woman.
 Abrasive barks might work for an impatient CEO.
 Singsong droning would be appropriate for many teachers.